needle-mirror/com.unity.xr.meta-openxr/Documentation~/features/planes.md

 ## Space setup

-Plane detection on Meta Quest devices requires that you run [Space Setup](xref:meta-openxr-device-setup#space-setup) on your Meta Quest device before any planes can be detected.
+To use planes on Meta Quest devices, the user must first complete [Space Setup](xref:meta-openxr-device-setup#space-setup).

 Unlike other AR platforms, Meta OpenXR does not dynamically discover planes at runtime.
 Instead, the Unity OpenXR: Meta queries the device's Space Setup data and returns all plane components that are stored in its [Scene Model](https://developer.oculus.com/documentation/native/android/openxr-scene-overview#scene-model).
 Some entities in the Scene Model, such as Tables or Couches, include planes, while others do not.

 > [!Important]
-> If Space Setup is not complete, AR Foundation cannot detect any planes.
+> If Space Setup is not complete, AR Foundation cannot use plane data.
 If your app requires planes, you can use [scene capture](xref:meta-openxr-session#scene-capture) to prompt the user to complete Space Setup.

 ## Trackable ID